 THERE'S ALWAYS A GLITCH IN THE SYSTEM

 A technical glitch halted trading on the Nasdaq for three hours in August, embarrassing the stock exchange that hosts the biggest names in technology, including Apple, Microsoft and Google.
-Though less alarming than the "flash crash" of 2010 that set off a stock market plunge, it once again raised questions about the pitfalls of the electronic trading that now dominates stock exchanges.
+Though less alarming than the "flash crash" of 2010 that set off a stock market plunge, the glitch once again raised questions about the pitfalls of electronic trading, which now dominates stock exchanges.

 The glitch in August was the most notable of 2013 for the Nasdaq, but not the only one.
 There were brief outages in September and November.